shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings/5_Angular/Angular.md

 ### Manipulating Request Object with HTTP_INTERCEPTOR

-While manipulating the request object in interceptors we can directly manipulate the request object directly like `req.url = 'something'` for that we need to make another instance with `req.clone({manipulations})` and inside that we can do our manipulations.
+While manipulating the request object in interceptors we can't directly manipulate the request object directly like `req.url = 'something'` for that we need to make another instance with `req.clone({manipulations})` and inside that we can do our manipulations.

 ```